 B.A.

-Computer Science COSC 1301 3 Developing A Christian Mind DCM 2301 3 Fine Arts 3 FINE 1306 Foreign Language 6-14 Six hours at the 2000 level if adequate prerequisites are met 0-1 Foundations for Excellence FOUN 1101 is required of all freshman and transfer students with fewer than 15 credit hours.
-(AP, CLEP, IB, or dual/concurrent credit earned while in high school does not count toward these 15 credit hours.)
-0-1 History HIST 1301, 1302, 2301, or 2302 6 Kinesiology KNES 1101 and one additional activity course (KNES 1102-1122); for veterans or those 25 years of age or older prior to enrollment at DBU, KNES courses are waived.
-0-2 Mathematics MATH 1301, 1303, 1307, or 1405 [eMAT Advising Tool required prior to registering for any Math class or any class for which the eMAT is a prerequisite.]
-3-4 Natural Science (1000 or 2000 level courses only) 3-4 One laboratory science Religion RELI 1301, 1302, and six additional semester hours depending on semester hours transferred at time of initial enrollment 6-12 Social Science (1000 or 2000 level courses only) POLS 2301 American National Government required for all students.
-An additional 3 credit hours may be selected from Economics, Philosophy, Political Science, Psychology, or Sociology.
-6 English Major Course requirements for a major in English include a minimum of 36 semester hours in English, including: ENGL 1301/1401 Composition and Rhetoric I ENGL 1302 Composition and Rhetoric II ENGL 2301 World Literature I ENGL 2302 World Literature II ENGL 3301 American Literature I OR ENGL 3302 American Literature I ENGL 3305 ENGL 3313 British Literature I OR ENGL 3314 ENGL 3301 Introduction to Linguistics 36 and another 4000-level English course.
-The remaining 9 semester hours will be chosen from English course 24 semester hours of the required 36 semester hours must be upper level. offerings.
-At least Electives Sufficient to complete 126-credit-hour minimum for a bachelor's degree, including 42 upper-level semester hours 32-51 Total Credit Hours Required Minimum 126 Minimum GPA Required for Graduation from Dallas Baptist University DBU requires a minimum institutional cumulative, major, and minor GPA of 2.0.
+Computer Science COSC 1301 3

+Developing A Christian Mind 3

+DCM 2301 Ŭ

+Fine Arts 3

+FINE 1306

+Foreign Language 6-14

+Six hours at the 2000 level if adequate prerequisites are met

+Foundations for Excellence 0-1

+FOUN 1101 is required of all freshman and transfer students with fewer than 15 credit hours.
+(AP, CLEP, If or dual/concurrent credit earned while in high school does not count toward these 15 credit hours.)
+3,

+History 6

+HIST 1301, 1302, 2301, or 2302

+Kinesiology 0-2

+KNES 1101 and one additional activity course (KNES 1102-1122); for veterans or those 25 years of age or

+older prior to enrollment at DBU, KNES courses are waived.

+Mathematics 3-4

+MATH 1301, 1303, 1307, or 1405

+[eMAT Advising Tool required prior to registering for any Math class or any class for which the eMAT is a

+prerequisite.]
+Natural Science (1000 or 2000 level courses only) 3-4

+One laboratory science from Biology, Chemistry, Environmental Science, Geology, Physical Science, or 3-4

+Physics.

+Religion 6-12

+RELI 1301, 1302, and six additional semester hours depending on semester hours transferred at time of •

+initial enrollment

+Social Science (1000 or 2000 level courses only) 6

+POLS 2301 American National Government required for all students.
+An additional 3 credit hours may be

+selected from Economics, Philosophy, Political Science, Psychology, or Sociology.

+English Major 36

+Course requirements for a major in English include a minimum of 36 semester hours in English, including:

+ENGL 1301/1401 Composition and Rhetoric I

+ENGL 1302 Composition and Rhetoric II

+ENGL 2301 World Literature I ENGL 2302 World Literature II

+ENGL 2302 World Literature II ENGL 3301 American Literature I OR ENGL 3302 American Literature II

+ENGL 3305 Advanced Written Communication (S-L)

+ENGL 3313 British Literature I OR ENGL 3314 British Literature II

+ENGL 4301 Introduction to Linguistics

+and another 4000-level English course.
+The remaining 9 semester hours will be chosen from English cours e offerings.
+At lea

+24 semester hours of the required 36 semester hours must be upper level. o ononingo. / a loa

+Electives 32-51

+Sufficient to complete 126-credit-hour minimum for a bachelor's degree, including 42 upper-level semester

+hours

+Total Credit Hours Required Minimum 12